Logo Historical Accountability Student Research Program

 Botany - Class of 1934, Woods Hole Marine Biological Laboratory

-Hannah Croasdale with her friends at Woods Hole
+Group of four students including Hannah Croasdale and her friends at Woods Hole.

 Hannah Croasdale with her friends at Woods Hole.